awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## PinpointEndpointAccessPolicy: Gives permissions to get and update endpoints for a Pinpoint application<a name="pinpoint-endpoint-access-policy"></a>
+## PinpointEndpointAccessPolicy: Gives permissions to get and update endpoints for an Amazon Pinpoint application<a name="pinpoint-endpoint-access-policy"></a>

 ```
         "Statement": [